 • conformance, interoperability testing and network/system/service testing, including benchmark testing, a testing methodology and testing specification of standardized network parameters in relation to the framework for Internet-related performance measurement, etc.;

+• combating counterfeiting of ICT devices;

-• combating counterfeiting of ICT devices.
+• combating the use of stolen ICT devices.

 Study Group 11 is to lend assistance to developing countries in the preparation of technical reports and guidelines on the deployment of packet-based networks as well as emerging networks.